felikz97/alx-project-nexus/README.md

-# alx-project-nexus
+# alx-prpject-nexus
-# 🛒 E-Commerce Product Catalog Backend (Django + PostgreSQL)
+## 🛒 E-Commerce Product Catalog Backend (Django + PostgreSQL)

 ## 📌 Overview
 This project implements the backend for an **e-commerce product catalog** system using Django and PostgreSQL.
 It simulates a real-world scenario focused on scalability, performance, and security.
-The backend provides REST APIs to manage products, categories, and user authentication, supporting operations like filtering, sorting, searching, and pagination.
+The backend provides REST APIs to manage products, categories, sellers, orders, and user authentication, supporting operations like filtering, sorting, searching, and pagination.
 API documentation is auto-generated and hosted using Swagger.

 ## 🎯 Goals
-- Build secure and scalable CRUD APIs for managing **e-commerce catalog** entities such as products and categories.
+- Build secure and scalable CRUD APIs for managing **e-commerce catalog** entities such as products, categories, orders, and sellers.
 - Implement robust user authentication with JWT.
 - Enable efficient product discovery using filters, sorting, searching, and pagination.
 - Optimize database performance with indexes and query enhancements.